lamark pixel

 Can You Use Dash Cam Footage as Evidence in a Car Accident Case?

-Since dash cams are legal in all 50 states, they just have different rules about audio and visual obstruction, they can be used as evidence in a car accident case.
+Since dash cams are legal in all 50 states, they just have different rules about audio and visual obstruction; they can be used as evidence in a car accident case.
 The rules about placing fault for an accident vary in all states.
-In some car accidents, the fault is very clear of who caused the accidents, however in cases when it’s unclear dash cam footage can help establish who was at fault.
+In some car accidents, the fault is very clear.
+However, in cases when it’s unclear, dash cam footage can help establish who was at fault.
 Dash cam footage being used as evidence can be a double-edged sword as well.
-Dash cam footage, depending on how long it was recorded before the accident occurred, it could show that you may have caused the accident.
+Dash cam footage, depending on how long it was recorded before the accident occurred, could show that you may have caused the accident.

 It is also important to note that in order for dash cam footage needs to be treated like any photo or video evidence, not altered.
 The dash cam footage needs to be in its original form, no edits, so it can be deemed reliable when used in a case.